CelestialBoon/celestialboon.github.io/docs/philosophy/2021-03-18-procrastination.md

 ---

 That said, there's limits to human nature, so what happens when those expectations exceed said limits?
-Tragically, a collapse of the pretense of self-image is very rare in our society; what instead happens is defense mechanisms: rationalizations that make up excuses for ourselves as for why we couldn't do the project in time, even though we're so smart and capable and we could have *totally* done it, even in the last day, even with all that anxiety and pressure breathing down our necks.
+Tragically, a collapse of the pretense of self-image is very rare in our society; what instead happens is defense mechanisms: rationalizations that make up excuses for ourselves as for why we couldn't do the project in time, even though we're so smart and capable and we could have TOTALLY done it, even in the last day, even with all that anxiety and pressure breathing down our necks.

 Even if we didn't make it, somehow we still could have possibly done it that way, and *thinking we could* is the part that really matters.
 Thinking that *we could* is entirely the goal of the mechanism of preservation of self-image, and what keeps the charade going.